On the Move

 The bulk of His time was spent traveling around Galilee and Judea with a band of disciples, interacting with anyone He happened to meet.
 His daily schedule (described in Mark 1) involved preaching the gospel, teaching the truth, casting out demons, and healing the sick.

 This part of Jesus’ ministry was spontaneous, continual, pastoral, interactive, and general.

 He simply met people right where they were and acted on their behalf.
 On one occasion, Jesus was entering a city called Nain, just as a funeral procession was leaving the city.
 Jesus was moved with compassion, and, without being asked to, He walked up to the widow and raised her son from the dead.
 No announcement of the kingdom of God was made.
 He didn’t call her to leave all and follow Him.
 It was a one-directional interaction, a display of mercy.
 God for man.

 Many of the people Jesus helped this way, didn’t follow Him or take up His cause.
 Luke’s story of the ten lepers shows that after being healed by Jesus, some didn’t even return to thank Him.

 On the Mountain

 However, there was another aspect of Jesus’ ministry, which can be identified geographically in Matthew’s Gospel.
 Periodically throughout His ministry, Jesus brought His disciples up to a mountain.
 These can be considered the Lord’s conferences.
 They were given to the disciples, not to the crowds.

-On the mountain top, Jesus’ ministry took on another emphasis.
+On the mountain, Jesus’ ministry took on different emphasis.
 The sermon on the Mount, the transfiguration, the signs of His return, and the great commission were all given on a mountain.